frack113/sigma_redcanaryco/md/tests/b7d42afa-9086-4c8a-b7b0-8ea3faa6ebb0.md

 [back](../index.md)
 # Cron - Add script to all cron subfolders
 Cover by sigma :x:

 ## MITRE
 ### Tactic
-privilege-escalation
+  - privilege-escalation
-persistence
+  - persistence
-execution
+  - execution

 ### technique
-T1053.003
+  - T1053.003

+### Sigma

-Many more think to do...
+ So many other things to do...